 The damages you receive from a claim in South Florida will help you take care of medical expenses, vehicle repair, and any other losses you’ve endured as a result of the crash.
 Depending on the severity of your injuries and the impact that the collision has had on your finances, you may qualify for several of the following damages:

 Economic damages can help you cover bills and other tangible losses you’ve incurred due to the collision.
 They can make up for the wages you miss while taking time off work to go to the doctor and rest.
 If you’ve sustained a long-term injury that’s expected to prevent you from working at your job, these damages can compensate for your decreased earning ability.

 These damages can help you afford the cost of any medical treatment, hospital visits, prescription medication, rehabilitative therapy, and assistive devices you need to recuperate from your injuries.
 They’ll also cover a portion of your vehicle repair expenses or the cost to replace a totaled car.

 Non-economic damages can help you cope with the physical and psychological stress of a serious injury.
 For example, if your injuries are causing you to experience pain on a daily basis, these damages can help receive the burden of your suffering.

 If you’ve noticed feelings of mental distress or have been diagnosed with anxiety or PTSD after the collision, these damages can afford you the support you need to improve your mental health.
-A Fort Lauderdale car accident attorney may also request these damages if your injuries have led to a decrease in your quality of life.
+A Florida car accident attorney may also request these damages if your injuries have led to a decrease in your quality of life.